 What to know about the Boeing 737 Max 8, the plane that's crashed twice in 5 months

-An Ethiopian Airlines plane that crashed shortly after takeoff Sunday morning was a Boeing 737 Max 8, the same model operated by Lion Air that crashed off Indonesia in October 2018.
+The Ethiopian Airlines plane that crashed shortly after takeoff Sunday morning was a Boeing 737 Max 8, the same model operated by Lion Air that crashed off Indonesia in October 2018.
+Federal investigators, Boeing, and airlines around the world are all seeking answers to what went wrong.

-While it is too early to know what caused the Ethiopian Airlines crash, the fact that both planes crashed shortly after takeoff is among the things raising questions about the safety of the 737 Max 8.
+While it is too early to know what caused the Ethiopian Airlines crash, the fact that both planes went down shortly after takeoff has raised questions about the safety of the new 737 Max 8.
+In a statement Monday, Boeing said it had "engaged our customers and regulators on concerns they may have" and that "safety is our number one priority."

+Ethiopian Airlines confirmed both of the plane's "black boxes," the flight data and cockpit voice recorders, had been recovered.

 Ethiopian Airlines grounded its fleet of Max 8s Monday, saying, "Although we don't yet know the cause of the accident, we had to decide to ground the particular fleet as (an) extra safety precaution."

-China did the same, at 9 a.m.
-Beijing time (9 p.m.
-EDT), for at least nine hours, and said it would consult with the U.S. Federal Aviation Administration and Boeing during that time.
-Eight Chinese nationals were on the plane that went down Sunday.

-Cayman Airways said Monday it was temporarily grounding both the 737 Max 8s it operates.

-Here are some answers to questions about the plane and what happened in both crashes.
+Here are some answers to questions about the plane and what happened in the Lion Air and Ethiopian Airlines crashes.

 What is the Boeing 737 Max 8?